himanshu1221/GoLang-Projects/File_Uploading_Bot/Readme.md

-# Slack Age Bot
+# Slack File Uploading Bot

 ## What is this project about ?

-In this project we will be building a slack bot to calculate age using slack API
+In this project we will be building a slack bot to upload files using slack API

 ## Dependencies